folio-org/stripes/doc/adding-permissions.md

 ```
 You can look at the generated module descriptor in your editor if you like.
 It's in the same format as any other [Okapi module descriptor](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-4-complete-moduledescriptor).

-## Add the module descriptor to Okapi.
+## Add the module descriptor to Okapi

 You can POST the descriptor using any HTTP client utility, such as `curl`.
 But the best-suited tool is the [Okapi CLI](https://github.com/thefrontside/okapi.rb).
 If you have that installed, you can configure it by setting the OKAPI_URL and OKAPI_TENANT environment variables to match whatever your Stripes installation is using, then use it to feed the descriptor to Okapi:
 ```